avenirs-esr/karuta-deployer/README.md

 ```

 ### First Configuration
-Go to KAruta official website and download karuta.zip and karuta-config.zip.
+Go to [Karuta official website](https://www.eportfolium.com/cooperative/application/htm/cooperative.htm) and download karuta.zip and karuta-config.zip.
 When your Karuta is on, connect to it with root/mati, and import the 2 zip files.
+Do not forget to change the default root pwd !

 ## Upgrading Karuta
 To upgrade your installed Karuta version, first ensure you've made a recent backup of you database.